BjornRodin/hangman/README.md

 ### Automated Testing

 #### W3C Markup Validation Service
 In this project all i've been involved in doing is everything regarding Python, that mean i've been involved in the following: "creds.json", "run.py" "requirements.txt", "README.md" and "documentation".
 Everything else, HTML, CSS, JS etc. was given from the course i'm attending from [Code Institute](https://codeinstitute.net/se/).
-That means I won't be testing those because i'm not allowed to change them anyway.
+That means I won't be testing those.

 #### W3C CSS Validation Service
 In this project all i've been involved in doing is everything regarding Python, that mean i've been involved in the following: "creds.json", "run.py" "requirements.txt", "README.md" and "documentation".
 Everything else, HTML, CSS, JS etc. was given from the course i'm attending from [Code Institute](https://codeinstitute.net/se/).
-That means I won't be testing those because i'm not allowed to change them anyway.
+That means I won't be testing those.

 #### JSHint Javascript Validator
 In this project all i've been involved in doing is everything regarding Python, that mean i've been involved in the following: "creds.json", "run.py" "requirements.txt", "README.md" and "documentation".
 Everything else, HTML, CSS, JS etc. was given from the course i'm attending from [Code Institute](https://codeinstitute.net/se/).
-That means I won't be testing those because i'm not allowed to change them anyway.
+That means I won't be testing those.

 #### Google Lighthouse Performance Test
 The tests are all made in the same way: